jblanked/Picoware/guides/Development.md

 - Search for `ArduinoJson` and install the `ArduinoJson` library by `Benoit Blanchon`.
 - Search for `ArduinoHttpClient` and install the `ArduinoHttpClient` library by `Arduino`.
 8. Close your Arduino IDE.
 Within the `src/ArduinoIDE` folder (from earlier), double-click the `ArduinoIDE.ino` file.
-9. Hold the `BOOT` button while connecting your USB data cable.
+9. Hold the `BOOT` button while connecting your `Micro USB` data cable to your `Raspberry Pi Pico` device.
 10. Select the serial port to which your Pico is connected and choose your specific Pico type (e.g., `Raspberry Pi Pico`) as your board.
 11. In line 13, change the board configuration (e.g., `VGMConfig`, `PicoCalcConfigPico`, etc.) to your specific configuration.
 - `VGMConfig`: Video Game Module
 - `JBlankedPicoConfig`: JBlanked's Custom Pico Setup
-- `PicoCalcConfigPico`: Pico Calc (with a Raspberry Pi Pico)
+- `PicoCalcConfigPico`: PicoCalc (with a Raspberry Pi Pico)
-- `PicoCalcConfigPicoW`: Pico Calc (with a Raspberry Pi Pico W)
+- `PicoCalcConfigPicoW`: PicoCalc (with a Raspberry Pi Pico W)
-- `PicoCalcConfigPico2`: Pico Calc (with a Raspberry Pi Pico 2)
+- `PicoCalcConfigPico2`: PicoCalc (with a Raspberry Pi Pico 2)
-- `PicoCalcConfigPico2W`: Pico Calc (with a Raspberry Pi Pico 2 W)
+- `PicoCalcConfigPico2W`: PicoCalc (with a Raspberry Pi Pico 2 W)

 12. Open the `User_Setup.h` file in the `TFT_eSPI` library folder (usually located at `../../Documents/Arduino/libraries/TFT_eSPI/User_Setup.h` or `../Arduino/libraries/TFT_eSPI/User_Setup.h`) and:

-Replace it with the following code snippet if you're using the Pico Calc:
+Replace it with the following code snippet if you're using the PicoCalc:
 ```cpp
 #define USER_SETUP_ID 60
 #define ILI9488_DRIVER